Hey Baby (No Doubt song): Chart performance

 "Hey Baby" was chosen as the lead single from Rock Steady to represent the band's more "upbeat and confident" attitude for the album.
 It was commercially successful in the United States and enticed a younger audience to No Doubt.
 The song debuted at number 36 on the Billboard Hot 100, remaining on the chart for half a year.
 In its third week, the song became the band's highest-charting single, eventually peaking at number five for two consecutive weeks, later broken when "Underneath It All" reached number three.
 It was successful in the mainstream music market, topping the Top 40 Mainstream and reaching the top ten on the Top 40 Tracks and Adult Top 40.
 The song had significant crossover success and reached number five on the Rhythmic Top 40 chart.
-At the 2003 Grammy Awards, the song won the award for Best Pop Performance by a Duo or Group with Vocal, and No Doubt performed a medley of "Underneath It All" and "Hella Good" at the show.
+At the 2003 Grammy Awards, the song won the award for Best Pop Performance by a Duo or Group with Vocal, and No Doubt performed a "double medley" of "Underneath It All" and "Hella Good" at the show.

 The song had similar success in Europe, reaching number five on the Eurochart Hot 100 Singles.
 In the United Kingdom, "Hey Baby" debuted at number two on the UK Singles Chart.
 It reached the top 10 in Denmark, Finland, Germany, Greece, and Norway, and the top 20 in Austria, Belgium, Ireland, Italy, the Netherlands, Sweden, and Switzerland.

 In Australia, "Hey Baby" debuted on the ARIA Singles Chart at number 28 and peaked four weeks later at number seven.
 It was listed at number 37 on the 2002 end-of-year chart.
 On the New Zealand Singles Chart, it reached number two, under Shakira's "Whenever, Wherever", for two non-consecutive weeks.